chesko256/SimplyKnock/readmes/SimplyKnock_readme.txt

 Compatibility
 -------------
 * Confirmed by other users as compatible with the following mods:
-  * No Psychic Lock Knowledge(http://www.nexusmods.com/skyrim/mods/44115) - The Knock menu does NOT betray the difficulty of the lock.
+  * No Psychic Lock Knowledge(http://www.nexusmods.com/skyrim/mods/44115) - The normal door menu does not betray the difficulty of the lock.
+  * Address Unknown(http://www.nexusmods.com/skyrim/mods/57920) - Use the "Use Alternate Door Menu" option in Simply Knock's MCM, or else the door menu betrays the destination of the door.
   * Mods that add new buildings (e.g. new lands mods)
   * Mods that move existing buildings, or modify where the default doors lead to (e.g. Expanded Towns and Cities(http://www.nexusmods.com/skyrim/mods/13608))

 * There are reported compatibility issues with the following mods:
-  * Address Unknown(http://www.nexusmods.com/skyrim/mods/57920) - The Knock menu betrays the destination of the door.

 * Includes StorageUtil.dll and JsonUtil.pex/psc from PapyrusUtil 3.2.
 This mod can run along-side other mods that implement PapyrusUtil and also include these files.
 It is recommended that you load this mod last / later than (in Mod Organizer, with a higher Priority) other mods that implement PapyrusUtil.